NagashreeDS/Educational_Event_Scheduler_Site/README.md

 8. The students who have registered will be reflected in MongoDB Database, and the admin can view students' registers for each event.
 Mongo DB atlas account mail id-schedulerevents@gmail.com password-events2023

+In MongoDB Atlas,select "Final Project" name of the project,click browse collections, a list of all collections under this Project will get displayed

 MongoDB atlas Database collection Names:- 1)users- Contains admin user mail id and password.
 2)eduevents- Contains educational events hosted by admin.
 3)spoevents- Contains sport events hosted by admin.
 4)culevents-Contains cultural events hosted by admin.
 5)culregisters-Contains student details registered for cultural events .
 6)eduregisters-Contains student details registered for educational events.
 7)sporegisters-Contains student details registered for sport events.